Memory-Efficient Differentially Private Training with Gradient Random Projection: Introduction

 \section{Introduction}

-While deep neural networks have shown enormous performance in Computer Vision and Natural Language Processing, they can be vulnerable to attacks that reveal training instances \citep{fredrikson2015model, carlini2021extracting, mireshghallah2022memorization}.
+While deep neural networks have shown exceptional performance in Computer Vision and Natural Language Processing, they can be vulnerable to attacks that reveal training instances \citep{fredrikson2015model, carlini2021extracting, mireshghallah2022memorization}.
 This poses risks when training on sensitive data, such as personal or medical records.
-Differential privacy (DP) offers a principled way to protect privacy of individual samples \citep{dwork2006calibrating, dwork2014algorithmic}.
-In neural network training, methods such as DP-SGD and DP-Adam enforce DP by clipping per-sample gradients and adding Gaussian noise calibrated to the desired privacy level \citep{abadi2016deep}.
+Differential privacy (DP) offers a principled way to protect the privacy of individual samples \citep{dwork2006calibrating, dwork2014algorithmic}.
+Methods such as DP-SGD and DP-Adam enforce DP during neural network training by clipping per-sample gradients and adding Gaussian noise calibrated to the desired privacy level \citep{abadi2016deep}.

 { }